Geometric analysis of the Yang-Mills-Higgs-Dirac model: Introduction

 For the geometric constructions, there exists some prior work on which we build.
 The Yang--Mills--Higgs theory has been analyzed from a mathematical perspective, viewing the Higgs field as a natural generalization of harmonic maps to fiber bundles as C.\ M.\ Wood noticed in his work~\cite{wood1987harmonic, wood1990existence} on harmonic sections.
 David Betounes has clarified that the right geometric setup for Yang--Mills--Higgs theory is given by a Riemannian variant of Kaluza--Klein geometry, see~\cite{betounes1989geometry, betounes1991kaluza, betounes2004mathematical}.
 The Yang--Mills--Higgs functional is also investigated under the name of gauged harmonic maps by Lin--Yang~\cite{LinYang2003Gauged}.
 Thomas H. Parker~\cite{parker1982gauge} has worked on the unification of Yang--Mills theory with spinors in the case of linear fiber bundles.
-We point out that the geometric setup developed here works for non-linear fibers.
+We point out that the geometric setup developed here works, more generally, for non-linear fibers and integrates twisted spinors in the Kaluza--Klein geometry.

-In contrast, further analysis of the system~\eqref{eq:EL-global-intro} depends heavily on the dimension of the domain.
-While Yang--Mills theory is richest in dimension four, the theory of harmonic maps, that is, the Higgs-field, meets its singularity already in dimension three.
-Consequently, we will restrict our attention here to the case of a two-dimensional domain.
-Atiyah--Bott~\cite{atiyah1983} have demonstrated, Yang--Mills theory also leads to geometric and topological insight in dimension two.
-Based on Karen Uhlenbeck's Coulomb gauge theorem and Tristan Rivière's regularity theory, we obtain the full regularity of weak solutions. \begin{restatable*}{theorem}{RegularityOfWeakSolution} Let~$(M,g)$ be a closed Riemann surface.
+Analytical properties of the system~\eqref{eq:EL-global} depend heavily on the conformal symmetry of the system, hence on the dimension of the domain.
+While Yang--Mills theory is richest in dimension four, the theory of harmonic maps, that is, the Higgs-field, encounters non-resolvable singularities already in dimension three.
+Consequently, sigma models are usually studied in dimension one or two, and we will also restrict our attention here to the case of a two-dimensional domain.
+Atiyah--Bott~\cite{atiyah1983}, and N. Hitchin~\cite{hitchin1987selfdual}, have demonstrated, Yang--Mills theory also leads to geometric and topological insight in dimension two.
+Based on Karen Uhlenbeck's Coulomb gauge theorem and Tristan Rivière's regularity theory, we obtain the full regularity of weak solutions on surfaces. \begin{restatable*}{theorem}{RegularityOfWeakSolution} Let~$(M,g)$ be a closed Riemann surface.
 Let~$(\omega,\phi,\psi)$ be a weak solution of~\eqref{eq:EL-global}.
 Then there is a gauge transformation~$\varphi\in \Gaug^{2,2}$ such that~$(\varphi^*\omega, \varphi^*(\phi),\varphi^*(\psi))$ is smooth. \end{restatable*}